Gay–straight alliance: Opposition

+Students at West Carteret High School in Morehead City, North Carolina, tried to start a GSA but the Carteret County Board of Education turned it down.

 Case law

-In the United States, the right of students to establish a GSA at school is guaranteed by both the First Amendment to the United States Constitution (with regard to every level of schooling) and the federal Equal Access Act (with regard to secondary schools where other student clubs are allowed, with the definition of secondary school for purposes of the federal law including middle schools and high schools).
-Since 1998, there have been at least 17 federal court cases in which high school and middle school students have conclusively prevailed in defending the free exercise of their civil rights on this issue, with federal courts consistently ruling that students have both a right to establish a GSA at school and to use the name Gay–Straight Alliance instead of an alternative name.
-In 2000, the United States District Court for the Central District of California ruled in favour of high school students whose attempt to form a GSA had been blocked by the school board, in the case of Colin v.
-Orange Unified School District.
+In the United States, the right of students to establish a GSA at school is guaranteed by both the First Amendment to the United States Constitution (with regard to every level of schooling) and the federal Equal Access Act (with regard to middle and high schools where other non-curricular student clubs are allowed).
+Since 1998, there have been at least 17 federal court cases in which middle or high school students have prevailed on this issue, with federal courts consistently ruling that students have both a right to establish a GSA at school and to use the name Gay–Straight Alliance instead of an alternative name.

+In 1999, the Orange Unified School District in Orange County, California, moved to prohibit the formation of a GSA at El Modena High School.
+Students then sued the school board, claiming that their rights under the First Amendment and the 1984 Equal Access Act had been violated.
+In the first-ever ruling of its kind, Judge David O. Carter of the United States District Court for the Central District of California issued a preliminary injunction ordering the school to allow the GSA to meet.

 In 2009, the United States District Court for the Middle District of Florida ruled in favor of high school students whose attempt to form a GSA had been blocked by the school board, in the case of Gay–Straight Alliance of Yulee High School v.
 School Board of Nassau County, with the federal court also ruling that the school must allow the students to use the name Gay–Straight Alliance instead of an alternative name that excludes the term Gay.

 In 2016, the United States Court of Appeals for the Eleventh Circuit unanimously ruled in favor of middle school students whose attempt to form a GSA had been blocked by the school board, in the case of Carver Middle School Gay–Straight Alliance v.
 School Board of Lake County, Florida.

+In 2025, Texas adopted SB 12, a law purporting to ban GSAs in its public schools.
+The American Civil Liberties Union of Texas, Transgender Law Center (TLC), and the law firm of Baker McKenzie filed a lawsuit in August 2025, challenging the constitutionality of SB 12 on behalf of GSA Network, Students Engaged in Advancing Texas (SEAT), the Texas American Federation of Teachers, a teacher, and two students.
+In February 2026, a federal court granted a preliminary injunction blocking enforcement of portions of the law in three specific school districts.